 Work Slowly and in a Grid

 A vacuum needs time to both loosen and suction away the dirt.
 Work slowly in long, smooth strokes.
 Most vacuums need at least two passes over a carpet to effectively remove soil.

 Start along one wall and slowly move to the opposite wall.
 Overlap the next pass slightly until you have covered the entire area.
 If you have worked north to south, repeat the action along the east to west walls.
 This will ensure that the entire carpet surface has been vacuumed twice, capturing more soil.

 For vacuuming under furniture like large sofas or beds that cannot be easily moved, vacuum as far as possible under the piece with the vacuum or switch to the hose with the powerhead attachment.

 Vacuum the Area Rug

-After adjusting the vacuum setting to fit the pile of the area rug, vacuum it slowly following the length of the rug and then again along the width of the rug so the surface is vacuumed twice.
+After adjusting the vacuum setting to fit the pile of the area rug, vacuum it slowly one time and again if necessary always moving in the direction of the pile.

 Roll up the Rug